Canon 650D vs M200

 It is notable that the 650D has a hotshoe, while the M200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The M200 is a recent model that features in the current product line-up of Canon.
-In contrast, the 650D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 650D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 650D and M200 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Canon M200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 650D and the Canon M200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.